 When shutting down Puppy GNU/Linux for the first time one will be given the option to create a personal storage save file with the option of selecting its preferred location.

-When the computer re-starts it should load (start) the operating system.
-If it does not load ensure to follow the instructions from Appendices 1, 2 and 3.
+When the computer re-starts it should load (start) Puppy Linux.
+If Puppy does not load:

 - use high-quality DVD+RW optical discs, which are rewritable, such as the Verbatim brand